Rabdosia nervosa

 What traditional systems uses this plant?

-This plant, known as Rabdosia nervosa or Chinese ginseng, has been used in traditional Chinese medicine for centuries to treat inflammatory conditions and various types of tumors.
+This plant, known as Rabdosia nervosa, has been used extensively in traditional Chinese medicine to treat various inflammatory conditions and skin disorders.

 What are the pharmacological activities of Rabdosia nervosa?